-It sounds like the plot of a novel: two sisters in seventeenth-century Europe, trapped in unhappy marriages — one to a Roman prince, one to a French duke — abandon their families for a life of travel and adventure.
-They hitch rides from country to country, evading kidnappers and stalkers, as they try to develop a network of friends to sustain their journey.
+It sounds like the plot of a novel: two sisters in 17th-century Europe, trapped in unhappy marriages — one to a Roman prince, one to a French duke — abandon their families for a life of travel and adventure.
+They hitch rides from country to country, evading kidnappers and stalkers and developing a network of friends to sustain their journey.

 “The secular women became notorious because they left their families and traveled, and they wrote to defend their reputations,” she says.
 “I started looking more into Hortense and Marie Mancini, trying to figure out how they traveled, how they got around.”

-Eager to learn more about the Mancinis, Goldsmith searched the family archives of Lorenzo Colonna, Marie’s husband and a Roman prince.
-There, she found letters and documents that tracked Marie’s and Hortense’s journeys.
+Eager to learn more about the Mancinis, Goldsmith searched the family archives of Roman prince Lorenzo Colonna, Marie’s husband.
+She found letters and documents that tracked Marie’s and Hortense’s journeys.

-Goldsmith finds the sisters’ story both surprising and invigorating.
+Goldsmith finds the sisters’ story surprising and invigorating.
 “People tend to assume that women from this period weren’t able to operate freely at all,” she says.
-“And despite the fact that these women had a very difficult time on the road, there’s a kind of exuberance to their stories that I find fascinating and uplifting.
-They really made something of their lives and their educations in deciding to write about themselves and defend themselves and go public with their stories.”
+“And despite the fact that these women had a very difficult time on the road, there’s a kind of exuberance to their stories that I find fascinating and uplifting.”

 She hopes that historical figures like the Mancinis can help readers see the eddies and whirls in history’s flow.